 Mr. Oskar Lewnowski is the founder and Chief Investment Officer of Orion Resource Partners.
-Prior to Orion, Mr. Lewnowski was a founding partner of the Red Kite Group and the Chief Investment Officer of the mine finance business.
+Prior to founding Orion, Mr. Lewnowski was a founding partner of the Red Kite Group and the Chief Investment Officer of the mine finance business.
 Before this, Mr. Lewnowski was a Director for Corporate Development at Varomet Ltd, a metals processor and merchant banking firm.
-While at Varomet, he was responsible for seven acquisitions and divestitures and business operations (offtake agreements, mining and processing).
-He was also responsible for structuring metal offtake agreements and other physical market transactions.
 Before this, Mr. Lewnowski was a Vice President for Credit Suisse First Boston in London, where he was responsible for preparing growth companies for public distribution of their securities.
 Until 1993, he held various positions in trading as well as mergers and acquisitions at Deutsche Bank both in New York and Frankfurt culminating in his founding membership of the Deutsche Capital Markets Division.

-Mr. Lewnowski was appointed to the Board of Directors in accordance with the acquisition of the Orion Mine Finance Group Royalty Portfolio as a nominee as nominee of Betelgeuse LLC, the Corporation's largest Shareholder which currently beneficially owns 30,906,594 Common Shares of the Corporation and representing 19.61% of Osisko's issued and outstanding Common Shares.
+Mr. Lewnowski was appointed to the Board of Directors in accordance with the acquisition of the Orion Mine Finance Group Royalty Portfolio as a nominee as nominee of Betelgeuse LLC, the Corporation's largest Shareholder which currently beneficially owns 30,906,594 Common Shares of the Corporation and representing 19.95% of Osisko's issued and outstanding Common Shares.